When The Secret of NIMH Collided with Invasion of the Body Snatchers

 Numerous scientific journals from the Cold War era underscored that beagles possess the ideal size, physical traits, temperament, and behavior necessary for effective use as test subjects.

-As an Amazon Associate I earn from qualifying purchases…
+As an Amazon Associate, I may earn from qualifying purchases…if you apply thru the link within 24 hours